aderemi-alo/FlutterLearningJourney/Module1_Fundamentals/day2_dartessentials/README.md

 - Learnt how to utlize arrow syntax for functions.
 - Learnt how to utilize ternary operators.
 - Learnt how to utilize loops.
+- Learnt how to utilize exceptions.
+Including try, catch, on and finally blocks